Hurricane Irene: New York

-Disastrous flash floods occurred in the northwestern Catskill Mountains.
-Record flooding along the Schoharie Creek destroyed the 156-year-old Old Blenheim Bridge, a National Historic Landmark.

 Flooding by Schoharie Creek in the village of Prattsville, NY caused major damage and destroyed large areas of the village.
-Every structure on the strip that comprises Main Street was partly or fully destroyed, including all 22 of the village's businesses.
 Eleven houses collapsed in the flood, fifteen were condemned and torn down, and more than 100 homes were so damaged that the residents couldn't return to them, but amazingly there were zero fatalities.
 It received widespread national news coverage because the village had nearly been washed away.
-Gov. Andrew M. Cuomo labeled Prattsville as the place in New York State hardest hit by the storm.

-Local officials estimated that approximately one-third of all the houses and businesses in the village of Schoharie had been destroyed due to flooding.
-The Gilboa Dam, built in 1926, which had undergone some strengthening procedures during 2005 and 2006, sustained minor damage due to the flooding of the Schoharie Creek.

 Further upstate, Irene did significant damage in the Adirondack Mountains.
 A section of NY 73 was washed out, isolating two hamlets.
-DEC reported that "landslides too numerous to count" had taken place on many of the High Peaks themselves, all of which are located on state Forest Preserve land.
 Overall, there were ten deaths in the state, most due to flooding.